VoodooSMBus/VoodooRMI/README.md

 A port for macOS of Synaptic's RMI code from Linux.
 It is for touchscreens, touchpads, and other sensors.
 Many PS2 trackpads and sensors support other buses like I2C or SMBus, though SMBus is advantageous for macOS due to not requiring ACPI edits.

-This communicates over SMBus or I2C (not implemented yet).
+This driver communicates over SMBus or I2C.

 ## Currently Working
 * Force Touch emulation for clickpads (press down clickpad and increase area finger uses)